durul/wwdc2018/README.md

 - 220 - High Performance Auto Layout
 - 222 - Data You Can Trust
 - 227 - Optimizing App Assets
+- 228 - What’s New in Energy Debugging
 - 239 - Designing Web Content for watchOS

 ### Distribution
 - 301 - What's New in App Store
+- 303 - Automating App Store Connect

 ### Developer Tools